beacon-biosignals/OndaFormat/README.md

     - ...popular distributed analytics tools (e.g. Spark, TensorFlow).
     - ...traditional databases (e.g. PostgresSQL, Cassandra).
     - ...object-based storage systems (e.g. S3, GCP Cloud Storage).
-- ...enable metadata, annotations etc. to be stored and processed separately from raw signal artifacts without significant file system overhead.
+- ...enable metadata, annotations etc. to be stored and processed separately from raw sample data without significant communication overhead.
 - ...enable extensibility without sacrificing interpretability.
-New signal encodings, annotations, compression formats, etc. should all be user-definable by design.
+New signal encodings, annotations, sample data file formats, etc. should all be user-definable by design.
 - ...be simple enough that a decent programmer (with Google access) should be able to fully interpret (and write performant parsers for) an Onda dataset without ever reading Onda documentation.

 ### Onda is not...

-- ...a file format.
-Onda allows dataset authors to utilize whatever file format is most appropriate for a given signal, as long as the author provides a mechanism to deserialize sample data from that format to a standardized interleaved LPCM representation.
+- ...a sample data file format.
+Onda allows dataset authors to utilize whatever file format is most appropriate for a given signal's sample data, as long as the author provides a mechanism to deserialize sample data from that format to a standardized interleaved LPCM representation.
-- ...a database.
-The majority of an Onda dataset's mandated metadata is stored in a single, monolithic JSON-like manifest containing recording information, signal descriptions, annotations etc. This simple structure is tailored towards Onda's target regimes (see above), and is not intended to serve as a persistent backend for external services/applications.
+- ...a transactional database.
+The majority of an Onda dataset's mandated metadata is stored in tabular manifests containing recording information, signal descriptions, annotations etc. This simple structure is tailored towards Onda's target regimes (see above), and is not intended to serve as a persistent backend for external services/applications.
 - ...an analytics platform.
 Onda seeks to provide a data model that is purposefully structured to enable various sorts of analysis, but the format itself does not mandate/describe any specific implementation of analysis utilities.

 ## Specification